tkeffer/weert-js/README.md

 `stream` are indexed.
 The default `platform` is `default_platform`;
 the default `stream` is `default_stream`.

-The observation values, such as `out_temp`, are stored as InfluxDB *fields*.
+The observation values, such as `out_temperature`, are stored as InfluxDB *fields*.
 They are not indexed.
 Because InfluxDB does not use a schema, new data types can be introduced into the data stream at any time and they will be stored in the database.